 We have demonstrated this potential in phase I trials and through its clinical use over the last 5 years.
 During this time Combat BRS has shown it is easy to use and is well tolerated by the patient with similar side effects to standard MMC instillations, but importantly with little impact in terms of time and effort for the healthcare professional in delivering Combat’s new HIVEC™ treatment.

 Chemo-hyperthermia multifactorial modes of action create a strong combination effect, ensuring cancer tumours and cells are specifically targeted.
-Therefore hyperthermia substantially increases the effectiveness of chemotherapy compared to instillation at room temperature2.
-The Combat BRS has the potential to be the first system to allow the delivery of thermotherapy within the tight parameters necessary to optimise the delivery of chemo-hyperthermia without compromising patient safety or increasing resources required.
+Therefore hyperthermia substantially increases the effectiveness of chemotherapy compared to instillation at room temperature.
+The Combat BRS is the first system to allow the delivery of thermotherapy within the tight parameters necessary to optimise the delivery of chemo-hyperthermia without compromising patient safety, comfort or increasing resources required.

-Based on the strong body of evidence cited above to achieve the best results with the Combat BRS system in adjuvant treatment it should be used at a temperature setting of 43°C for 1 hour using 40 mg dose of Mitomycin C.
+Based on the available body of evidence including real world experience data, the recommended protocol to achieve best results with HIVEC for Intermediate Risk patients is a 6 weekly induction treatment plus an additional 1 year maintenance for High Risk patients.
+The COMBAT BRS is recommended to be used at a temperature setting of 43°C for 1 hour using a 40mg dose of Mitomycin C.

 References: Why use Hyperthermia to treat NMIBC? click here